jacob-haimes/kairos.fm/content/posts/muckraiker-episodes/muckraiker-episode-020/index.md

 <div style="text-align: justify">
 We're talking about developments in AI while those in power have unapologetically revealed their true fascist intensions; are we spending our time in the right way?
 Igor and I discuss the importance of shining a light on the techno-authoritarians who have played a very significant role in current state-of-the-world.

-While we discuss the murders of Nicole Good and Alex Pretti during this episode, it's important that we also acknowledge the many marginalized people have been killed as a result of ICE's behavior, and they same level of outcry didn't happen.
+While we discuss the murders of Nicole Good and Alex Pretti during this episode, it's important that we also acknowledge the many marginalized people who have died as a result of ICE's behavior, and the same level of outcry didn't happen.
 Six additional individuals died in ICE custody under suspicious circumstances between January 1st and 25th of 2026: Victor Manuel Díaz, Geraldo Lunas Campos, Luis Gustavo Núñez Cáceres, Luis Beltrán Yáñez-Cruz, Parady La, and Heber Sánchez Domínguez.

 {{< transistor src="https://share.transistor.fm/e/20244848" >}}
 <div style="font-size: x-small;font-style: italic;padding-left: 2.25rem;">EPISODE RECORDED 2026.01.25; <a href="https://share.transistor.fm/s/20244848/transcript.txt" target="_blank" rel="noreferrer noopener">TRANSCRIPT</a></a></div>